HOME

 Introduction

-Synchronicity is defined as meaningful coincidence of causally unrelated events.
-C.G.
-Jung accounts for an exemplar synchronicity involving a grouping of events:
+Synchronicity is defined as a meaningful coincidence of causally unrelated events.
+C. G. Jung accounts for an exemplar synchronicity involving a grouping of events:

 On April 1, 1949, I made a note in the morning of an inscription containing a figure that was half man and half fish.
 There was fish for lunch.
 Somebody mentioned the custom of making an “April fish” of someone.
 In the afternoon, a former patient of mine, whom I had not seen for months, showed me some impressive pictures of fish.
 In the evening, I was shown a piece of embroidery with sea monsters and fishes in it.
 The next morning, I saw a former patient, who was visiting me for the first time in ten years.
-She had dreamed of a large fish the night before (1978, p.521).
+She had dreamed of a large fish the night before (1978, p.
+521).

 A more amusing example of synchronicity is when my brother Björn, together with a friend, visited Rome.
 This was in 78 or 79.
 While walking along the street, he saw in the distance the name of a pub and spelled it out aloud: “The Pink Elephant.”
 Immediately an angry voice exclaimed from behind: “THANK YOU VERY MUCH!!” — as he turned around, behind him stood a huge American man clad in a pink suit.
 The ‘meaning’ associated with the synchronistic event is not of the ordinary kind but stems from ‘objective knowledge’, resident in the unus mundus.
-It denotes a transcendent continuum that underlies both matter and psyche (metaphysically neutral).
-This layer of existence is referred to by the adjective psychoid.
+It denotes a transcendent continuum that underlies both matter and psyche.
+It is metaphysically neutral layer of existence that is referred to by the adjective psychoid.
 It manifests in the synchronous occurrence of physical and mental (qualitative) events.
 The psychic qualities of number are especially significant as the most fundamental of its manifestations in the temporal sphere.
 The word transcendent should be understood in the Kantian sense as meaning ‘beyond the limits of all possible experience and knowledge’.
 M-L von Franz says:

 Inner and outer facts then behave as if their meaningful relation were in some way known, but not to our personal consciousness.
 Differently expressed, a “meaning” manifests itself in synchronistic phenomena which appears to be independent of consciousness and to be completely transcendental.
 It consists of representational images (simulacra), and its appearance seems to be connected with the momentary activation of an archetype manifesting itself simultaneously in physical and psychic realms in the form of acausal orderedness.
 The meaning that unites these inner and outer happenings consists of knowledge unmediated by the sense organs.
-This quality of knowledge is what Jung calls “absolute knowledge”, since it seems to be detached from our consciousness (1974, pp.199-200).
+This quality of knowledge is what Jung calls “absolute knowledge”, since it seems to be detached from our consciousness (1974, pp. 199-200).

 Accordingly, Jung says:

 The “absolute knowledge” which is characteristic of synchronistic phenomena, a knowledge not mediated by the sense organs, supports the hypothesis of a self-subsistent meaning, or even expresses its existence.
-Such a form of existence can only be transcendental, since, as the knowledge of future or spatially distant events shows, it is contained in a physically relative space and time, that is to say in an irrepresentable space-time continuum (1978, p.506).
+Such a form of existence can only be transcendental, since, as the knowledge of future or spatially distant events shows, it is contained in a physically relative space and time, that is to say in an irrepresentable space-time continuum (1978, p.
+506).

 The metaphysics of synchronicity and causality

 Synchronicity is supposed to serve as a universal principle on a par with causality.
 Our scientific worldview has a metaphysical underpinning.
 Scientists believe sternly in metaphysical tenets, in the sense of “golden rules of thumb”, as they cannot do without them.
 Scientists make use of the causal principle because it is useful and brings good results.
 It is what underlies empirical proof.
 From this perspective, it is wholly justifiable to try and introduce a new metaphysical principle, such as synchronicity.
 But it only becomes valuable if it proves instrumental.
-Should we be able to deliberate our psychological experiences in terms of synchronicity, so that it has both an explanatory and guiding value, then synchronicity will take root in public consciousness.
+If we are able to deliberate our psychological experiences in terms of synchronicity, so that it has both an explanatory and guiding value, then synchronicity will take root in public consciousness.
 Its usefulness will decide its value.
 For instance, if it proves helpful in understanding dreams, in patient therapy, or if it were capable of leading us home when astray in the wilds, then it would become equally celebrated as causality.

 It is a similar issue with causality.
 A minimum requirement is that the universe works as if there were such a principle as causality.
 This is good enough.
 Philosophers can go on for ever discussing the metaphysical nature of causality, but scientists needn’t bother.
 They are happy as long as they can find good use for it.
 It is an heuristic stance.
 Comparatively, it’s not possible to observe ‘energy’, as such.
 It always turns out to be little electrons, or photons, etc., but nowhere is energy-as-such to be seen.
 Regardless, scientists time and again make use of the energy concept on account of its heuristic value.
 They apply laws to it, such as the “conservation of energy”, i.e, that energy can never be destroyed but only shift form.
 What proves that these are “mere” metaphysical tenets, i.e. “golden rules of thumb”, is that they turn out to be imperfect.
 Causality breaks down in quantum physics, since there exist events that are unconnected by a causal line.
 Does energy exist, as such, or does the universe behave as if there were such an entity as energy, or is it all in the mind?
 Philosophers can go on discussing this forever, but it is no big concern of the scientist.
 He is happy as long as he can utilize the abstract notion to predict the outcome of experiments.
 A gradual process will lead to a better understanding of ‘energy’.
-These principles are very useful, but there seems to be no useful application for synchronicity.
+These principles are very useful; but there seems to be no useful application for synchronicity.

 Alternative explanations